 Over the past decade, mobile technology has unfolded new business facets and opportunities in the market.
-Today, entrepreneurs hold the power to build new marketing channels via a business mobile application that communicates clearly with its users.
+Today, entrepreneurs hold the power to build new marketing channels via a business mobile application that incorporates customer validation and improves the time to value using lean methodology.
 According to Statista, mobile apps are likely to generate 188.9 billion U.S. dollars in revenues via in-app advertising and app stores.

-In a customer-centric market, the success rate of a mobile application depends upon its user interface (UI) and user experience (UX).
+In a customer-centric market, the success rate of an app depends upon mobile app development trends such as user interface (UI) and user experience (UX).
 Different Android and iOS apps are built with different UI/UX specifications, uniformities, and conventional elements.

 Hence, it is important for business owners to know the difference between an Android app UI and UX design before choosing a mobile app development partner.
 Without further ado, let’s discuss some important stages of Android and iOS app design to offer the best UI and UX.